webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

     - no broadcast in IPv6.
 NS sends multicast.
 All IPv6 devices will answer back NA (neighbor advertisement) with there MAC address.
   - **Stateless address auto configuration (SLAAC)**: host automatically assigns itself a IPv6 link-local address and solicits routing and subnet information from network router.
     1. `FE80::` + `EUI-64` (Extended Unique Identifier) becomes the 128 bit link-local address.
-    2. sends out an **DAD (duplicate address detection)** as ICMPv6 via Network Discovery Protocol – Network Solicitation (NDP NS). makes sure no duplicate ip on network.
+    2. Once link local IP address is known, host sends out an **DAD (duplicate address detection)** as ICMPv6 via Network Discovery Protocol – Network Solicitation (NDP NS). makes sure no duplicate ip on network.
     3. After IPv6 link-local is confirmed as unique.
 RS(Router solicitation) is sent out asking for router to announce itself with a RA(Router Advertisement).
     4. The RA will include the Global routable prefix.
 The device will take `first global 64bit + EUI-64` for global address.
     5. This process does not provide DNS server IP.
 DHCPv6 is used for this.